lovinglifemediawebdev/ai-agent-mcp/MCP-REFERENCE.md

-**Task Complexity**: [Atomic | Requires Decomposition | Multi-Domain] **Context Requirements**: [Files needed, estimated tokens] **Session Strategy**: [Single session | Multi-session atomic sequence]
+**Task Complexity**: [Atomic | Requires Decomposition | Multi-Domain] **Context Requirements**: [Files needed, estimated tokens] **Session Strategy**: [Single session | Multi-session atomic sequence] **Exploration Required**: [Yes/No - Apply Deep Exploration Protocol] **Clarification Needed**: [Yes/No - Apply Clarification Protocol]
 ```

+**Deep Exploration Protocol** (if new codebase or complex changes):
+- Explore existing code before proposing changes
+- Understand current patterns and architecture
+- Generate multiple solution approaches
+- Critique and refine before proposing
+- Present final plan for approval

+**Pre-Implementation Clarification** (if ambiguities exist):
+- Ask clarifying questions before coding
+- Present alternatives as yes/no or option sets
+- Suggest improvements user may not have considered
+- Ensure full understanding before implementation

+**Optional Methodology Consideration** (for planning-heavy projects):
+- Detect if project would benefit from BMAD-METHOD™ or Spec-Driven Development
+- Ask user: "Would you like to use [methodology] for this project?
+(Yes/No)"
+- If yes, provide setup guidance and integrate with MCP workflow
+- If no, proceed with standard MCP atomic planning

 ### 2. Atomic Task Decomposition
 **MANDATORY**: All non-atomic requests MUST be decomposed using this template: